edarsem/chessformer/README.md

 Finally, I hope that I can use those models to imitate a specific player style.

-I will try to achieve this by trainnig a transformer neural network from scratch.
+I will try to achieve this by training a transformer neural network from scratch.

 More specifically, as transformer models are naturally suited to sets, not for sequences, I will ask the model to predict the move of the position given a set of pieces representing the chess board and the level of the player to make a move.

 I don't intend to give the model the rules of chess.

 Here is an outline and more details about this personal project